Who tips the best at restaurants?

 • Baby Boomers

-• Those using a payment card
+• Those paying with a credit/debit card

 Those groups generally leave a median tip of 20 percent of the total bill at U.S. restaurants, the survey found.
 Women leave a median tip of 16 percent, and the median tip for Southerners and Democrats is 15 percent.